Screenshot of Hero section

 A CHANGE OF PLANS...

-As I was wrapping up things, I was told in a meeting that the wireframes need to be reworked.
-Although BrainZell enjoyed my work, they wanted to change the direction of the website and include images of real people and devices rather than 3D-modelled ones.
+As I was wrapping up things, I was told in a meeting that the wireframes needed to be reworked.
+Although BrainZell appreciated my work, they wanted to change the direction of the website and include images of real people and devices rather than 3D-modelled ones.

-And so, we worked together to find pictures we thought would suit, and also ended up finding a video we thought would fit the header instead of an image in order to keep the website "alive".
-The root of medicine is to keep people alive and healthy after all, so a static website didn't cut it.
+And so, we worked together to find pictures we thought would fit, and also ended up finding a video for the header.
+A video rather than an image would keep the website "alive".
+The root of medicine is to keep people alive and healthy - A static website didn't convey this.

 Two versions of the landing page are next to each other.
 To the left is one with a dramatic gradient background and there are abstract product images.
 An arrow between the versions points to the right one, which has a solid-coloured background and the images are realistic.
 I re-strategised and made changes to the design according to feedback.
 The new version has a simpler background and colour palette, the images are no longer abstract, and details are refined.